-Most respondents were based in the United States with an emphasis on major cities like San Francisco, Boston, and New York City.
+Most respondents were based in the United States, with an emphasis on California, Massachusetts, and New York.
 We had participants across all levels of seniority, including associate, manager, director, and vice president job titles.

-Let’s address the most pressing statistic in the report, the average event marketing salary.
+Let’s address the most pressing statistic in the report: the average event marketing salary.

-While this number looks really impressive on paper (and it is!), averages alone aren’t entirely useful.
+While this number looks impressive on paper (and it is!), averages alone aren’t entirely useful.
 Where you’re based, your title, and how long you’ve been in the field all contribute to your compensation.

 Lucky for you, we break this down a bit more granularly in the full version of the report.
 Check it out for a deeper dive into how salary changes with location, tenure, and more.

+The answer varies.
 Look at five event marketing job descriptions, and we bet you’ll see five totally different roles.
 An event marketer’s job has evolved rapidly over the past several years, particularly in the B2B context.

 Sarah Reed, Vice President of Global Events at ZenDesk, summed it up nicely in her episode of Event Marketers Live:

-“The traditional ‘event planner’ role at B2B companies is evolving into ‘event marketing.’
+The traditional ‘event planner’ role at B2B companies is evolving into ‘event marketing.’
 That’s where the industry is going.The big difference is event planners are all about overall event management.
 But marketers are also responsible for both the event management and performance-based components.
 It takes a lot of strategic thinking.”

-Alright, so you’ve seen the average event marketing salary, you’ve explored the report breakdown, but you’re still not sure you’re getting paid a market salary.
+Alright, so you’ve seen the average event marketing salary, and you’ve explored the report breakdown.
+Yet, you’re still not sure whether you’re getting paid a market salary.

 Base Salary + Incentive and Bonus Pay + Benefits = Total Compensation

 To get started, have a clear understanding of your career decision-makers.
-This applies to both internal folks, like your leadership or direct managers, and external folks, like clients, partners, or thought leaders.
+This applies to both internal folks (like your leadership or direct managers) and external folks (like clients, partners, or thought leaders).

 ✅ Here are a few simple ways to build credibility: